Tenge Law Firm

 Under Colorado law, every driver has a responsibility to take a proper amount of care while out on the road.
 This is called “duty of care,” and it is often at the heart of most pedestrian accident cases.
 Drivers must exercise the same caution toward pedestrians as everyone else.
 When they fail to provide that level of safety and an accident occurs, that driver can be held liable.

 Defense attorneys will frequently try to blame victims for their injuries to reduce liability for their clients.
-The Tenge Law Firm, LLC, however, knows how to outflank these arguments by using expert testimony and eyewitness accounts, among other things, when appropriate or available.
+The Boulder personal injury team at Tenge Law Firm, LLC, however, knows how to outflank these arguments by using expert testimony and eyewitness accounts, among other things, when appropriate or available.

 What If the Driver Who Hit Me Is Uninsured?